klowe27/volunteer-tracker/README.md

 ## Description

-This basic application is a volunteer tracker to enable a non-project to track their projects and volunteers.
+This application is a volunteer tracker to enable a non-project to track their projects and volunteers.
 A user can add a project, add volunteers and associate volunteers with a specific project.

 For each project, the the user can delete the project, update the project, or view project details, including associated volunteers and total hours worked on the project.